KD9YQK/ARES_Sim_1/gm/GM_01_Event_Timeline.md

 If NCO fails to broadcast the hazard, allow future routing decisions to be more difficult.

-### 00:24 — Conditional GM Inject: Medical Routing or Civilian Re-Entry Risk
+### 00:24 — Conditional GM Inject: Medical Routing

 Use this moment to respond to how NCO handled the 00:17 Rescue Alpha event.

 If NCO handled the civilian/medical issue well:

 Inject: Medical can send a small triage element, but needs a safe route and exact contact point.

-If NCO did not address the upset resident or safety concern:

-Inject to OP 1: The upset resident is now moving closer to the south entrance and appears ready to enter the damaged building.

 Purpose: